codelibs/elasticsearch-abtest/README.md

 ### Executing test

-Index of search request is rewritten by ab_rt parameter.
-In the above case, if ab_rt parameter is 0-9, index is rewritten sample-index-a.
+A search target index is rewritten by ab_rt parameter.
+In the above case, if ab_rt parameter is 0-9, target index is rewritten sample-index-a.

 Search sample-index
 ```